 On July 6, 2007, the Board of Directors declared a 2-for-1 stock split of the Company's common stock effective on such date.
 All applicable common stock share and per share amounts have been retroactively adjusted in the accompanying condensed consolidated financial statements for such stock split.
-In accordance with the anti-dilution provisions of the respective agreements, the share and per share amounts associated with the Company's stock option grants, warrants and preferred stock conversion rights reflected in the accompanying condensed consolidated financial statements for such stock split.
+In accordance with the anti-dilution provisions of the respective agreements, the share and per share amounts associated with the Company's stock option grants, warrants and preferred stock conversion rights reflected in the accompanying condensed consolidated financial statements have also been adjusted to reflect the affects of the stock split.